quy1099ht/SDL_Game_1/README.md

 ## Description

-This is a C++ SDL2 platformer game project
+This is a C++ SDL2 platformer game project.
+I know the code is ass.
+Feel free to raise any issue.

 ## Getting Started